-Moles, Gophers and Voles are sometimes grouped into the same category, but in fact, there are distinct differences between moles, gophers and voles.
-Below, we look at just the mole – including types, behavior, reproduction, diet and biology.
-It’s easier to control mole problems when you understand how they operate.
+Moles, Gophers and Voles are sometimes grouped into the same category, but in fact, there are distinct differences.
+Below, we look at just the mole - including types, behavior, reproduction, diet and biology.
+It's easier to control mole problems when you understand how they operate.

 Mole Behavior, Biology And Diet

 Moles belong to the mammal family Talpidae, in the order called Soricomorpha.
-Unlike gophers, moles (Scapanus spp.) are not rodents.
+Unlike gophers, moles are not rodents.
 Moles live underground; some are aquatic, and others are semi-aquatic.
 Moles are insectivores, (which means they eat insects) but they will also eat small animals on occasion.
 There are many wive's tails and misconceptions regarding mole control, but here are some facts you can count on.

 Moles are fossorial, which means that they live mostly underground.
 Moles live underground in their tunnels.
 Some tunnel systems may be hundreds of feet long, interconnected territories whereas other systems may be smaller and less intricate.
 Some tunnel systems may allow for more than one "territory" whereas other moles may not allow others from adjacent labors.